Dutch-Raptor/compose/compose-error-codes/src/codes/errors/E0006_unterminated_statement.md

-## E0006: A semicolon or newline is required after each statement.
+## E0006: A semicolon is required after each statement.

-In Compose, each statement must be followed by either a semicolon (`;`) or a newline.
+In Compose, each statement must be followed by a semicolon (`;`).
 This makes statement boundaries unambiguous and consistent.

 ---